7 Simple but Effective Tips for More Engaging, Persuasive Writing

 The original version of Sally’s story tells me a few specific but isolated details — for instance, the color of the stranger’s shirt.
 But is that detail important?
 (It’s not.)
 Without coming right out and saying “Sally was attracted to the man,” the revision shows a series of different details (Sally notices the shirt, then wonders what it feels like) that come together to form a pattern– but the author does not come right out and announce what the pattern means.

-Is Sally a sultry temptress at an embassy dinner, or a knobby-kneed waif about to embarrass herself at a high school dance?
+Is Sally a sultry spy at an embassy dinner, or a knobby-kneed teen about to face a humiliating rejection?
 At this point, we can only imagine — and that keeps us reading.

 |Winning is important to me.
 It doesn’t matter to me what I do, so long as I win.|